-Issa Rae has a new gig: The voice of Google Assistant
+Issa Rae has a new gig: the voice of Google Assistant

 Google leverages DeepMind’s WaveNet speech synthesis mode to create realistic-sounding voices without having to record hundreds of pages of dialogue and prompts.
 Using AI drastically shortens studio time, which would undoubtedly make Google Assistant a more attractive proposition for other celebrities.

 Celebrity Assistant voices were first rolled out last April with Legend.
-Amazon’s Alexa followed suit with Samuel L. Jackson and, understandably, two versions: explicit and non-explicit.
+Amazon’s Alexa followed suit with Samuel L. Jackson and, understandably, two versions: explicit and nonexplicit.
 Now Rae joins the list—and she certainly won’t be the last.